jo0ger/vuses/src/hooks/state/useCounter/doc.md

 # useCounter

-Vue hooks that tracks state of a number
+Vue hook that tracks state of a number

 ## Usage